Why Should Organizations Send End of Year Fundraising Letters?

-Our Free Donations Websites Can Help!
+Make Giving Easy with Our Free Donations Websites

 Be prepared and get your donations and tracking systems in place now.
-Implement a free Donations website from DoJiggy to take one-time and recurring donations through the year.
+Implement a free Donations website from DoJiggy to take one-time and recurring donations throughout the year.
 Our Donations platform is highly customizable and allows you to set suggested donation amounts and take tribute gifts – perfect for year-end giving appeals.
 Donations software will help you track details of your fundraising campaign, manage on-going donor contributions and donor history.